Visiting Papua New Guinea

 Use our equipment list to check off everything that you need.
 Maybe get someone to check it for you as well.
-Remember we will also check this when you get to Port Moresby.
-Also remember if taking a Personal Porter your pack must not weigh more than 13kgs.
+For Kokoda trekkers only we will check your gear when you get to Port Moresby.

 You will need casual clothes and footwear for in Moresby.
 Make sure you bring another lockable bag, can be a soft bag so you can leave your "City/Travel Clothes" and valuables in it if this is required for any of our expeditions.

 Make sure when you are booking in at the airport that your back pack is strapped up or is in a tote bag.
 Airlines tend to be tough on anything that is hanging lose.
 You do not want the straps of your back pack torn off.

 Trekking poles need to be in your pack.

 Flight time to Port Moresby from Brisbane is 3 hours and from Cairns 1 1/2 hours.

 If unfamiliar with Brisbane Airport please go onto: http://bne.com.au/terminal-guide/terminal-maps

 Please wear your boots on the plane.
 If trekkers are unfortunate enough to have their luggage go missing which happens occassionally we can pretty much deck out a trekker in gear except for their boots.
 This is not an ideal situation for any trekker to be in.